What Is Net Metering?

 Creating Jobs & Encouraging Private Investment

 Net metering provides substantial statewide economic benefits in terms of jobs, income and investment.
 Net metering increases demand for solar energy systems, which in turn creates jobs for the installers, electricians, and manufacturers who work in the solar supply chain.
-Today, the solar industry employs 119,000 American workers in large part due to strong state net metering policies which have allowed the solar industry to thrive.
+Today, the solar industry employs nearly 143,000 American workers in large part due to strong state net metering policies which have allowed the solar industry to thrive.

 Protecting the Electric Grid